felicia2025-hue/Bankcruptcy-Prediction/README.md

 This project includes **data cleaning**, **data manipulation**, **exploratory data analysis (EDA)**, **feature engineering**, **modelling machine learning**, and **deployment into a web app using Streamlit**.
 The model is evaluated using precision, recall, and F1-score, with a focus on improving recall for the minority class to effectively identify companies at risk of bankruptcy.

-📎 For a more detailed explanation, please download the presentation [Here](https://github.com/felicia2025-hue/Bankcruptcy-Prediction/blob/main/Bankcruptcy%20Prediction%20%20Presentation.pdf)
+📎 For a more detailed explanation, please see the presentation [Here](https://github.com/felicia2025-hue/Bankcruptcy-Prediction/blob/main/Bankcruptcy%20Prediction%20%20Presentation.pdf)

 ⚠️ *Due to file size, the dataset (`bankrupt.csv`) cannot be previewed on GitHub.
 Please **download it manually from the repository and upload it to Colab** when running the notebook.*